 "Wha to do, mister general?" is a podcast of the regional eastern German broadcaster MDR on the battles, tactics, strategies, troop movements and equipment in Russia's war against Ukraine.

 Episodic and thematic podcasts:

-Series of seven podcast episodes that delve into various aspects of the Ukraine-Russia conflict, a.o. hosting a refugee from Ukraine, attitudes in the Middle East, le Pen's attitude to Putin, etc. Recorded in March-May 2022 by the English University of Loughborough.
+Series of seven podcast episodes that delve into various aspects of the Ukraine-Russia conflict, a.o. hosting a refugee from Ukraine, how the Middle East sees the war, Marine le Pen's attitude to Putin, etc. Recorded in March-May 2022 by the English University of Loughborough.

 Series of lectures given in the fall of 2022 at Yale University by historian Timothy Snyder.
-He offers an extensive and comprehensive overview of Ukraine's history, with many incisive cross-references that puts Ukraine within the frame of European and global history.
+Extensive and comprehensive overview of Ukraine's history, with many incisive cross-references that puts Ukraine within the frame of European and global history.
 The filmed lectures can also be viewed on YouTube.